 The City of Rochester, New York, submitted a Five Year Strategic Plan for the program years 2020-21 through 2024-25.
-This is the 2021-22 Annual Action Plan as part of the Consolidated Plan that guides the allocation of federal entitlement funds available through the Community Development Block Grant (CDBG) Program, Home Investment Partnerships (HOME) Program, Emergency Solutions Grants (ESG) Program, and Housing Opportunities for Persons with AIDS (HOPWA) programs.
-The dates covered in this Annual Action Plan are July 1, 2021 through June 30, 2022.
+This is the 2022-23 Annual Action Plan as part of the Consolidated Plan that guides the allocation of federal entitlement funds available through the Community Development Block Grant (CDBG) Program, Home Investment Partnerships (HOME) Program, Emergency Solutions Grants (ESG) Program, and Housing Opportunities for Persons with AIDS (HOPWA) programs.
+The dates covered in this Annual Action Plan are July 1, 2022 through June 30, 2023.

-The Annual Action Plan serves the following functions:
+The Annual Action Plan serves as: